St. Photios Greek Orthodox National Shrine and Museum

 Opened in 1982, the shrine commemorates the arrival of 500 Greek immigrants who came to Florida in 1768 as part of the New Smyrna Colony.
 Their story of endurance, struggle, and faith is preserved through museum exhibits, sacred art, and interpretive panels.

-The shrine is also home to a Wall of Tribute, where visitors may submit names to be remembered in prayer and commemoration.
+The shrine is also home to a Wall of Tribute, where you can submit names to be remembered in prayer and commemoration.

-St. Photios sees over 100,000 visitors each year and remains a space of peace and reflection.
+St. Photios sees more than 100,000 visitors each year and remains a space of peace and reflection.
 Whether you're lighting a candle, admiring centuries-old traditions, or stepping in for a quiet moment, the shrine offers a glimpse of Greek American heritage in the heart of colonial Florida.

 Courtyard